-The Five Whys is a simple brainstorming tool that can help LTC QI teams get to the root causes of a problem.
+The Five Whys is a simple brainstorming tool that can help QI teams get to the root causes of a problem.
 For a problem you have identified (either using the Fishbone Diagram or Process Mapping), ask "why" questions to drill down to the root causes.
 This tool allows teams to move beyond obvious answers and reflect on less obvious explanations.

 - 1. State the problem you have identified as a strategic problem to work on. - 2.
 Start asking whys related to the problem.
 Like an inquisitive toddler, keep asking why in response to each suggested cause. - 3.
-Ask as many whys as you need in order to get insight at a level that can be addressed (asking five times is typical).
+Ask as many whys as you need in order to get insight at a level that can be addressed (asking 5 times is typical).

 The Five Whys is a strategy that is often used to further explore an issue identified using another tool, such as a Fishbone Diagram or Process Mapping.
-Guard against using the Five Whys questions on their own to avoid a narrow focus or bias.
+Guard against using the five 'why's question alone in order to guard against a narrow focus or bias.